The Handbook of Acoustic Bat Detection

-No other method of bat detection is as popular and widespread in the context of environmental assessment and voluntary work as acoustic detection; its increasing use has driven the development of a large number of sophisticated devices and analytical methods.
-Acoustic detection has become a standard method for establishing the presence of bats, carrying out species identification and monitoring levels of activity.
-The resolution, accuracy and scale with which these tasks can be carried out has risen dramatically with the availability of automated real-time recording.
+No other method of detecting bats is so popular and widespread in the context of environmental assessment and voluntary work as acoustic detection, and its increased use has driven the development of a large number of sophisticated devices and analytical methods.
+Acoustic detection has become a standard approach for establishing the presence of bats, carrying out species identification and monitoring levels of activity.
+The resolution, accuracy and scale with which these tasks can be done has risen dramatically with the availability of automated real-time recording.

 ReadershipThis book is written for ecologists and researchers who are recording bat sound for analysis.